lomky/valid_postage/README.md

 ## ISSUES

+- The recursion is eating the denominations so it only checks two levels. hmmmm
 - Passing in new stamp denominations isn't working quite right.
 - It'd be nice to save to file